 The named proxies for the Meeting are Matthew Cottrell and Orit Mizrachi (or their duly authorized designees), who will follow submitted proxy voting instructions.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of each Director nominee named below, and to vote on any other matters properly presented at the Meeting in their judgment.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the Director nominee named below and FOR the ratification of the selection of EY as our independent registered public accounting firm for the fiscal year ending December 31, 2017, and to vote on any other matters properly presented at the Meeting in their judgment.